 One of the many responsibilities of a deacon is ministry at baptism and assistance with new converts.

-This year we celebrated Pentecost--the birthday of the church--with three from our congregation being baptized, and two reaffirming their faith!
+Last year 2021, we celebrated Pentecost--the birthday of the church--with three from our congregation being baptized, and two reaffirming their faith!
 We welcome them into our church family with love and prayers as they travel on their faith journey.
 A reception followed our Pentecost Sunday worship service.